dinuxbg/gnupru/README.md

 ## Introduction

-This is a collection of documentation and build scripts for the GNU toolchain targeting the PRU I/O CPU core present in TI Sitara AM33xx SoCs.
-Older PRU core versions are not supported.
+This is a collection of documentation and build scripts for the GNU toolchain targeting the [PRU](https://beagleboard.org/pru) I/O CPU.
+PRU cores present in TI Sitara AM33xx and later SoCs are supported.

+Support for older PRU core versions is not planned.

 A simulator is used to execute the GCC C regression [test suite](./testing/README.md).
 Results are posted daily to https://gcc.gnu.org/pipermail/gcc-testresults/ .